bailla/numbertoword/README.md

 I've made use of SOLID principles.

 When coding the challenge I've taken a TDD approach which in particular was useful for coding the rules ie AmericanNumberFormatRulesEngine.
-To tackle this i startedwith small numbers and made my way up.
+To tackle this i started with small numbers and made my way up.
 My unit test code is checked in.